Our top 5 commonly asked questions on racism. When done, check out part II:

 - I don’t see color.
 Isn’t that enough?

 - Why is there a disconnect between white Americans and Americans of color?

-- Is racism an individua or a systemic issue?
+- Is racism an individual or a systemic issue?

-- What is critical race theory and intersectionality?
+- What do critical race theory and intersectionality mean?
 Are they anti-Christian terms?

 Sunday to Saturday: Yes, racism absolutely still exists.
 Depending on where you live, racism may be more implicit (subtle and embedded) than explicit (hateful actions and words).
 As Christians, we believe we are all sinful people and, because of this racism will never be eliminated.

 “Historically, when you define racism, it is usually defined by as something that exists because of the majority group that is in power racializing people and then working to make the circumstances for those people who are the marginalized group difficult because of their race.
 Racism is historically attached to power and privilege.”
 Dr. Jarvis Williams.
 “How Race and Racial Justice Can Become Idolatry – Dr. Jarvis Williams” YouTube, uploaded by VergeNetwork 26 Jul 2020. https://www.youtube.com/watch?v=_r9JURkqbn4

 “Race remains both a painful and perplexing reality throughout America.
 Our nation writhes under its trauma—past and present…The media diagnoses our current racial turmoil as malignant, but the Bible calls it far worse.
 Racism is rooted more deeply than in our nation’s history.
 It derives from human depravity and the deadly combination of prejudice and power.”
 Walter Kim, “The Long Obedience of Racial Justice.”
 Christianity Today, 10, July 2020, https://www.christianitytoday.com/ct/2020/july-web-only/long-obedience-of-racial-justice.html